 |Functionality beyond normal rendering||Not fully investigated at this time.
 Recent published or announced additions to the standard include Part 16, the Animation Extension Framework; Part 17 for "timed text," e.g., subtitles or karaoke; Part 18 for font compression and streaming; and Part 22 for Open Fonts based on the OpenType specification.|

-Paraphrased from www.m4a.com: MP4 can be used for MPEG 4 video files, combined video and audio files, or just plain MPEG 4 audio.
+Paraphrased from the former www.m4a.com site: MP4 can be used for MPEG 4 video files, combined video and audio files, or just plain MPEG 4 audio.
 M4A files contain only MPEG 4 Audio.
 Apple started using M4A to identify files unprotected by digital rights management; note that protected QTA_AAC files carry the M4P and and M4B (for bookmarkable files) extensions.
 Apple felt that MP4 was too general (video, video/audio, or audio) and might confuse some media players.
 Until recently, encoder and player software like Nero and Compaact used .mp4 for audio files while WinAmp 5.02, Apple iTunes, and others used .m4a.
 Today, most audio software developers allow you to choose the file extension you prefer.

 The Wikipedia article Apple Lossless (consulted November 2, 2012) reports that the m4a extension is used for files containing either AAC_MP4 or the Apple Lossless encoding, wrapped in the MPEG4_FF_2 (MPEG-4, version 2) file format.

 |Internet Media Type||video/mp4

 ||According to IETF RFC 4337 (March 2006), for files with video and audio streams (including MPEG-J1).|

 |Internet Media Type||audio/mp4

 ||According to IETF RFC 4337 (March 2006), for files with audio but no visual aspect (including MPEG-J1).|